credativ/credativ-pg-migrator/README.md

 # Development of credativ-pg-migrator

 - Repository contains python solution for migration of the whole database from legacy systems to PostgreSQL.
-- Testing PostgreSQL->PostgreSQL OMDB example is in the [./tests/omdb directory](./tests/omdb/) - see [README](./tests/omdb/README.md) in that directory for more information.
+- Testing examples are in the [tests directory](./tests/) - see [README](./tests/README.md) for more information and READMEs in each subdirectory.

 ## Architecture